 Land – God isn’t making any more of it! – goes the old saying.
 And in the UK a huge amount of the available building land is already in the ownership of the large volume builders, ready for the day they want to develop it.
 Also the social landlords such as housing associations tend to own a lot of land for redevelopment in their land banks, usually in urban areas.
-There are very few plots of land for sale.
+There are very few small plots of land for sale.

 The recent minister for Housing, Grant Shapps has been supportive of self build and the government has plans to make more plots of land available on a ‘build now, pay later’ basis.
-Depending on how things pan out this could be a major stimulation for self build as there would be less of a financial burden during the period of building through to completion.
+Depending on how things pan out this could be a major stimulation for self build and custom build as there would be less of a financial burden during the period of building through to completion.

 However the individual self builder is sometimes at an advantage here because the larger developers tend to avoid small sites, particularly if they have some peculiarity such as steep slopes, strange angles, or protected trees.
 This can sometimes be turned to the advantage of the self builder and actually create a more interesting result, albeit with a bit more effort and cost.

 Land normally accounts for a considerable proportion of the total cost of building a house, depending very much on the location, and a crucial factor concerning a particular building site is to do with how much of the land the planners will allow you to build on.
 The British build by far the smallest houses in Europe at present (BBC article) and this is closely linked to the cost of buildable land which in turn is linked to the high density of the UK population and the strong planning laws which protect a lot of the land such as green belt and national parks from being built on.

 Apart from the obvious matter of being in the part of the country you want to be, check out the non-car access to the following :

 - health facilities

 If you can reach these by public transport, bike or walking then cars will not be necessary for every journey.